huggingface/lerobot/examples/7_get_started_with_real_robot.md

 *Copy pasting python code*

 In the upcoming sections, you'll learn about our classes and functions by running some python code, in an interactive session, or by copy-pasting it in a python file.
-If it's your first time using the tutorial, we highly recommend going through these steps to get deeper intuition about how things work.
+If this is your first time using the tutorial., we highly recommend going through these steps to get deeper intuition about how things work.
 Once you're more familiar, you can streamline the process by directly running the teleoperate script (which is detailed further in the tutorial):
 ```bash
 python lerobot/scripts/control_robot.py teleoperate \
   --robot-path lerobot/configs/robot/koch.yaml \